nanoframework/Samples/samples/AzureMQTTTwinsBMP280Sleep/README.md

 The sample uses wifi, this part can be as well replaced with an ethernet connection.
 It will work the exact same way.

+> [!Important]
+>
-> **Important**: In this sample, if the connection or something is not setup properly you won't be able to debug properly.
+> In this sample, if the connection or something is not setup properly you won't be able to debug properly.
 Please make sure you are using another sample to understand how Azure Client with a sample and deep sleep is working before using this one.

 ### Reference